Preposition Dino

 What is the core meaning of above?+

-Above means higher position or higher level than a reference point, usually without contact.
+Above means higher than something, usually without touching it.

 What is the difference between above and over?+

-Above is usually static higher position; over often adds crossing or covering meaning.
+Above focuses on higher position.
+Over often adds crossing or covering meaning.

-High-frequency collocations include above the table, above average, above sea level, and above all.
+Yes.
+Common patterns include above average, above zero, above sea level, and above your level.

 What is a quick memory rule for above?+

-Use one test: higher but not touching.
-Then anchor it with a level phrase like above average.
+Think: higher than, not touching.
+Then anchor it with a phrase like above average.